-- If a student is seeking admission to the United States Coast Guard maritime occupational programs, and are over the age of 18, AVTEC will make an exception to the high school diploma/GED and TABE assessment requirement.
+- If a student is seeking admission to the United States Coast Guard maritime occupational programs AVTEC will make an exception to the high school diploma/GED, TABE Academy and Residency requirement.

 Individuals interested in attending AVTEC that cannot demonstrate Alaska residency as outlined in the Alaska Administrative Code 15 ACC 23.143 or are not an eligible active duty military or military veteran (spouse/dependent) may be placed on a waitlist and be admitted to training on a space available basis 30 days prior to the start of training.
 Non-resident tuition is double the AVTEC regular tuition (fees, books, supplies and housing are at the regular rate).
 It is the student’s responsibility to provide the necessary documentation to establish residency status.
 Contact the admissions office at firstname.lastname@example.org if you have questions.

 STEP ONE - Select your Program, complete the application

 - Select your AVTEC Program of interest; for Maritime training, visit the Alaska Maritime Training Center website found here: Alaska Maritime Training Center